cornelk/hashmap/README.md

 A Golang lock-free thread-safe HashMap optimized for fastest read access.

+***Warning: This library and derived work is experimental and should not be used in production.
+It contains an unfixed bug that can cause writes to be lost.***

 ## Usage

 Set a value for a key in the map: